 Whenever this comes up, everyone's first objection is paying more for shite.
 If that's your opinion, fine, but don't expect any better.
 Guys Like Kevin Uppal and Walker are in fact the outliers...guys that generally do a great job, are well liked, and like what they are doing despite the fact the money really isn't worth the headaches, abuse, and time hassle.

-It's too bad the FVSL hate themselves so much they can't be fcuked to talk about themselves outside their own closet.
+"Chilliwack, meanwhile, cannot rest easy just yet as they are not safe from relegation, nor the threat of a playoff to stay up, just yet."It's too bad the FVSL hate themselves so much they can't be fcuked to talk about themselves outside their own closet.

 This is a nice match report, week 15: http://fraservalleysoccer.com/pdfs/UPL Review - Week 15.pdf

 Seems the standings are shaping up as expected w/ Coastal and Langley battling out for top spot.
 Nice to see wee little runt mini @utah get back to his previous years success after a tough year last year.
 Make that $25.00 rain, Connor!

 Any word on the Masters A and B?
 Heard Dynamo won the presidents 3-0Around the Grounds at FVSL Cup Finals Day

 With a break before Provincials I thought I would take in the FVSL's two top competitions.
 The VMSL certainly got the better weather for their All Cups Day as last week's sunshine had been replaced by a mixed bag of rain, wind and sun, plus lower temperatures.
 Obviously the hope was that the action on the field would help heat things up.
 With the two matches starting within half an hour of each other I was trying to decide how best to keep an eye on both, but fortunately there did not end up being much of a conflict...